cognate-lang/cognate/INTRODUCTION.md

 Print Multiply-by-three 4;
 ```

-Of course, we can write this more simply without a variable in what is called point-free form.
+We can write this more simply without a variable in what is called point-free form.

 ```
 Def Multiply-by-three as (* 3);